dtcenter/METviewer/docs/installation.rst

 • set the variable JAVA to point at the jvm instance you would like to run

-• set the variable METVIEWER to point at [install]/metviewer
+• set the variable METvIEWER to point at [install]/metviewer

 Edit [install]/metviewer/bin/mv_load.sh:

 • set the variable JAVA to point at the jvm instance you would like to run

-• set the variable METVIEWER to point at [install]/metviewer
+• set the variable METvIEWER to point at [install]/metviewer

 Edit [install]/metviewer/webapp/metviewer/WEB-INF/classes/log4j.properties: